 Richard is Head of the Climate Impacts strategic area, which includes climate impacts research and also the climate change consultancy unit.

 The Met Office's main role in climate impacts research is to facilitate a more integrated approach to the assessment of climate change impacts, in collaboration with specialists across the wider academic community.
 A large part of our impacts research, therefore, involves examining the interactions between different impacts areas, such as agriculture, natural ecosystems, water resources, glaciers, urban areas and human health.

-Richard leads the impacts theme of the JULES community land surface modelling programme.
+Richard leads the impacts theme of the Joint UK Land Environment Simulator (JULES) community land surface modelling programme.
 This collaborative project forms part of UK-wide efforts to assess impacts in an internally-consistent manner.

 The Met Office's climate change consultancy area works directly with end-users in a wide range of sectors, to ensure climate change information is used effectively for decision-making.
 This end-user contact also informs our research direction to keep it relevant to user needs.

 MSc (Meteorology and Applied Climatology), University of Birmingham, 1992.

 Richard joined the Met Office Hadley Centre in 1992 to work on the new land surface scheme of the Unified Model, the Met Office Surface Exchange Scheme (MOSES).
 His work on the second version (MOSESII) involved implementing the tiled land surface representation and coupling the TRIFFID vegetation model.
 Between 1994–1998 I also worked on my PhD on modelling the influence of the vegetated land surface on climate and climate change.